ipfs/rainbow/docs/environment-variables.md

 Default: `auto`

-### `RAINBOW_ROUTING_V1_HTTP_TIMEOUT`
+### `RAINBOW_HTTP_ROUTERS_TIMEOUT`

-Timeout for HTTP requests to Routing V1 endpoints.
+Timeout for HTTP requests to routing endpoints.

-This setting controls how long rainbow will wait for responses from HTTP routing endpoints (such as delegated routers like cid.contact) before timing out the request.
-This prevents denial of service scenarios where routing responses take too long, which could block gateway operations.
+This setting controls the network-level timeout for HTTP requests made to delegated HTTP routers (such as cid.contact).
+This is the maximum time Rainbow will wait for an HTTP response from a routing endpoint before timing out the request.

-The timeout applies to both:
-> HTTP client requests to routing endpoints
-> Parallel routing operations that query multiple endpoints simultaneously

-Setting a longer timeout can reduce timeout errors for slower routing endpoints, while shorter timeouts provide faster failure detection but may increase error rates during network congestion.
+A shorter timeout provides faster failure detection but may increase timeout errors during network congestion.
+A longer timeout reduces timeout errors but may cause slower responses when routing endpoints are unavailable.

+Default: 30s

+### `RAINBOW_ROUTING_TIMEOUT`

+Timeout for parallel routing operations.

+This setting controls the application-level timeout for the parallel router when querying multiple routing systems (DHT, delegated routers, etc.) simultaneously.
+This is separate from the HTTP request timeout and represents the overall time budget for a routing operation.

+This should typically be equal to or greater than RAINBOW_HTTP_ROUTERS_TIMEOUT to allow HTTP requests sufficient time to complete within the overall routing operation.

 Default: 30s

 ### `RAINBOW_DNSLINK_RESOLVERS`